xu9449/AndroidAPP_FindACat/README.md

 All data from APIs should be downloaded and parsed on a background thread(utilize Anko's do Async feature) using a black box "manager class)

 Step2: RecyfclerView + cardView + grid Layout .
+(Finished)

+Step3: Build API and petdetail